clarkio/azure-web-app-security/README.md

 # azure-web-app-security
 A place to record and save details on my learnings in securing web based applications (in general JavaScript) in Azure

+## TODO
+- [ ] figure out how to run and test authentication locally with azure functions
+- [ ] figure out how to run and test authentication locally with node.js api (to be hosted in app service)

 ## Authentication

 ### Azure Functions